sambit-sankalp/fluffy-carnival/README.md

 ```

-Following are the commands to remove/add new dependencies using yarn
+Following are the commands to remove/add new dependencies using npm

 ```
 ## Add a new Package